A Seattle-area sober housing company promised respite from homelessness. Tenants found chaos.

 Failure to attend church resulted in letters of admonishment.
 Also some current and former tenants said text messages from the company could be intimidating.
 One text in 2019 from the company to tenants read:

 “We got rid of 30 people this month for non payment of rent. thanks stupid.
 Now they have a collection stating rent making it hard to rent some place else.
 Pay your rent on time all the time.
 Pay your rent first so you have a place, not a phone bill 1st.
 Come on people, think please.
-We want to help.
+We want to help.“

 But several former Damascus tenants said wildly inconsistent utilities charges and fees made it difficult to make rent.